SEDenmarkLab/molli_firstgen/README.md

 \(C) 2021 Alexander S. Shved and the Denmark laboratory

-This code is in development stages and should not be distributed openly until the time deemed appropriate.

-*PLEASE MAKE SURE THAT **CONFORMER GENERATION CODE** GETS PROPERLY PUBLISHED BEFORE YOU CAN PUBLISH YOUR WORKFLOWS WITHOUT SHARING THE AUTHORSHIP ON PAPERS*

 ## About `MOLLI`

 The primary purpose of this code is to consolidate efforts in the Chemoinformatics subgroup of the Denmark laboratory in a modern object-oriented python library.
 It is intended to be a concise and memory efficient implementation with minimal dependencies for the core.
 It is my hope that one day we will be able to provide a chemoinformatics toolkit that is well suited for any small molecule chemistry project workflow and be at the very least as robust as RDKit.
 Any assistance or feedback is always valued and appreciated.